 His trademark technique is a lightning-fast left head kick.
 Another signature strike of his is a repetitive left-right push kick where he also moves with each strike towards the opponent.

-He often likes to catch a theep and swipe a standing opponent's leg to throw him on the ground.
-He definitely likes to show a dominance.
+He often likes to catch a theep (a front kick) and swipe a standing opponent's leg to throw him on the ground.
+He definitely likes to show dominance.

 Another technique that he often applies is getting into a clinch fight with a forward straight knee or even a flying knee rather than regular punches.

-In one fight with Zaripov Rustem at Thai Fight extreme 2012 he presented most of his special moves in action.
+In one fight with Zaripov Rustem at Thai Fight extreme 2012, he presented most of his special moves in action.
 He has also shown why it is so important to establish a mental dominance early in the fight.
-His tactic was to control the opponent, make him more defensive and to force him to accept Buakaw's own tempo.
-[Video at the bottom of the page]
+His tactic was to control the opponent, make him more defensive, and to force him to accept Buakaw's own tempo.

 Some fighters are more technical and others are more aggressive and explosive.
 Buakaw, somehow, combines both of the worlds and adds up what's uniquely his: a knockout power behind each punch.
 One thing in his fights is consistent and clearly visible - it is a very strong will to win.